arcxteam/nexus-node/README.md

 # A Complete Guide Nexus Testnet Node - Fix Issue Nexus Labs (Prover Network)

 The Nexus Labs zkVM (zero-knowledge virtual machine) is a modular verifiable internet, as extensible, open-source, highly-parallelized, prover-optimized, contributor-friendly, zkVM written in Rust, focused on performance and security.
 Read this step to runnig Nexus node as Prover Network.

+> [!NOTE]
+> **Update**: 2024, 10 Dec for CLI prover-id binding

 ## Here We Go...Gas!!!
 `Is there incentivized?` ![Confirm](https://img.shields.io/badge/indicate-yes-brightgreen)